jcarpio/HeadShots.fun/README.md

 ## Tech Stack

-This project is built upon [next-saas-stripe-starter](https://github.com/mickasmt/next-saas-stripe-starter), an open-source project licensed under the MIT License.
-It provides an excellent SaaS boilerplate for Next.js and Stripe integration.
+This project is built upon [next-saas-stripe-starter](https://github.com/mickasmt/next-saas-stripe-starter) and [HeaShots.fun]([https://github.com/UllrAI/HeadShots.fun)), two open-source projects.
+Next-saas-stripe-starter provides an excellent SaaS boilerplate for Next.js and Stripe integration.
 We extend our sincere gratitude to the original authors for their valuable contribution.
+HeadShots.fun provides an open-source SaaS platform that uses Replicate AI models and Stripe for payment processing.

 ### Frameworks & Libraries
 - [Next.js](https://nextjs.org/?from=headshots.fun) – React framework for building performant apps